 - 1. External waterproofing

 - 2. Masonry or concrete wall

 - 3. Concrete floor slab

-- 4. Sandwiched waterproofing

-- 5. Loading coat

-- 6. Internal waterproofing
+- 4. Internal waterproofing

-It should be noted that although 'sandwiching' the waterproofing layer within the structure is an option (item 4 above), it should be used with caution as access for remedial measures should they be required is greatly reduced.
-If such an option is to be adopted the manufacturer of the material should be consulted.
 The water tightness of the Type A system relies fundamentally on the effectiveness of the waterproofing system, the preparation, the application and the structure.
 With a high water table, any defects in the waterproofing barrier could allow water to penetrate and if the structural elements are permeable (e.g. masonry) will allow free water to enter the basement.
 If this water is not removed, the basement will fill to the level of the water table.
 Structural elements that are less permeable e.g. concrete walls which resist or lessen the occurrence of free water can extend the usage of Type A construction.